 - The ability to make effective decisions in complex environments through integrating theories, insights, and practical knowledge.

-The admission decision is made by a faculty committee and is based on your total accomplishment and skills.
+The admission decision is made by a faculty committee and is based on total accomplishment and skills.
 Specifically, admission to the program requires:

 - Educational preparation: A master's degree from a regionally accredited US institution or comparable foreign institution will usually meet this requirement.
 A minimum grade-point average (GPA) of 3.5 in the master's degree is required.
-We will consider candidates who only have a bachelor's degree with a 3.5 GPA.
+GGU will consider candidates who only have a bachelor's degree with a 3.5 GPA.

 - Successful completion of ECON 202 Economics for Managers (or equivalent) and MATH 240 Data Analysis for Managers (or equivalent).